blue-10/Blue10CLI/README.md

 Before you can use the blue10 CLI check the following items

-## 1. Dotnet 5 on windows
+## 1. Dotnet Core 3.1 on windows
-The Blue10 CLI is a windows executable that requires the DotNet 5 runtime.
-Before you can use the Blue10 CLI please make sure you are using a 64bit version of windows and have the DotNet 5 runtime installed.
+The Blue10 CLI is a windows executable that requires the DotNet Core 3.1 runtime.
+Before you can use the Blue10 CLI please make sure you are using a 64bit version of windows and have the DotNet Core 3.1 runtime installed.

 You can download the DotNet runtime at : https://dotnet.microsoft.com/download